Tactrix Openport 2.0 Alternatives

 What Happened To Tactrix Openport 2.0?

 As of 2026, the Openport 2.0 is no longer in production.
-An Openport 3.0 has been promised as a replacement for over 12 months with little to no updates on progress and lots of 'behind the scenes' gossip posted to Reddit and enthusiast forums that have little to no factual basis.
+An Openport 3.0 has been promised as a replacement for over 12 months with little to no updates on progress and lots of 'behind the scenes' gossip posted to Reddit and enthusiast forums that have no real factual basis.

 Openport Tuning Cable Alternative/s